ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 4. The Edit Locality form will detect variation of geography used in nearby georeferences and in identical specific locality strings.
     Unify these data when possible.
-5. Localities should include Higher Geography that includes at least **County** (county, parish, or equivalent political subdivision) when possible.
+5. Localities should link to the most specific Higher Geography possible.

 ## Searching Guidelines